Gerald and Charlene Gallego: Nevada

-Second death sentence

 A plea by the defense to consider Gerald's possible brain abnormalities ultimately did not persuade the jury, as they recommended a death sentence on June 12.
 The jury also rendered two life sentences for the kidnapping convictions.
 Gerald's death sentence was formally imposed by Judge Young on June 25.
 As the sentence was announced, Gerald stood and shouted, "You sentenced me to death with no damn evidence at all!"
 During his imprisonment, Gerald accused Wagner of selling his life story to enrich himself and asked that the Nevada Attorney General and the State Bar of Nevada investigate him.

 Subsequent developments

-Shortly after Gerald's convictions in Pershing County, the remaining charges for the murders of Judd and Colley were dismissed over concerns that Washoe County could not cover the costs for a death penalty case and that their bodies still being missing weighed against a murder trial.
+Shortly after Gerald's convictions in Pershing County, prosecutors dismissed the remaining charges for the murders of Judd and Colley, citing concerns that Washoe County could not afford to pursue a death-penalty case and that the continued absence of the victims' bodies weakened the prospects for a successful trial.
 Judd's mother nevertheless said that she felt justice had been served with Gerald's conviction for other cases.

 Nevada State Prison, where Gerald was initially imprisoned.
 Visible below is Nevada Women's Correctional Center where Charlene was imprisoned.

 Gerald was imprisoned at Nevada State Prison in Carson City and was later moved into solitary confinement after informants linked him to an escape plot.
-On March 25, 1988, Gerald and convicted robber Robert Toston got into a physical alteration in the prison's exercise yard.
+On March 25, 1988, Gerald and convicted robber Robert Toston got into a physical altercation in the prison's exercise yard.
 He bit off a chunk of Toston's ear before guards fired multiple rounds of birdshot at them.
 In 1989 or 1990, he was transferred to death row at Ely State Prison.
 (Note: The Press Democrat reported his location as Nevada State Prison on September 11, 1989, and The Sacramento Bee reported it as Ely State Prison on August 5, 1990.)

-Following her conviction, Charlene was transferred to Nevada Women's Correctional Center, adjacent to Nevada State Prison.
-While in prison, she studied psychology, business and Icelandic literature.
+Charlene's California convictions were vacated on May 7, 1984, by the Sacramento County Superior Court, after her attorneys successfully argued that there was no guarantee that the Nevada Department of Corrections would carry out her agreed-upon release date if she were to serve her sentence in California.
+She smiled as the ruling was announced and was returned to Nevada shortly after, where she was imprisoned at Nevada Women's Correctional Center, adjacent to Nevada State Prison.
 She regularly communicated by telephone with Richard Wagner, the prosecutor at Gerald's Pershing County trial.
-Wagner, who had assisted in the plea bargain for Charlene, dismissed the claim that she had been directly involved in the murders, calling it a "damnable lie" and offered no regret about the plea bargain, but also said that in a "perfect world" Charlene "should have the death sentence".
+During her imprisonment, she attended classes relating to psychology, business and Icelandic literature at Western Nevada College and graduated with an associate's degree in applied science.